igarashitm/camel-x12-837-poc/README.md

 This route flows as following:
 1. Every 3 seconds, execute this route
 2. Reads [X12 837P text input](02.x12-837/837-to-xml-input-message.edi) into the body
-3. Transforms X12 837P input to the XML using Smooks DFDL
+3. Transforms X12 837P input to the XML using DFDL data format
 4. **Perform data mappings with Kaoto DataMapper** and create a `Message837` XML out of X12 837P XML
 5. Prints the outcome

 This route is almost same with the previous 837-to-xml route.
 The only difference is the step 4, Kaoto DataMapper.
-The XML structure from Smooks DFDL output is described by the [DFDL schema file](02.x12-837/X12-837P.dfdl.xsd).
-We can attach the DFDL schema file directly as a Source Document schema.
-Also we created an [Message837 example XML schema](02.x12-837/Message837.xsd) to describe the output XML structure, and attached as a Target Document schema.
+The XML structure from DFDL unmarshal output is described by the [DFDL schema file](02.x12-837/X12-837P.dfdl.xsd).
+We can attach the DFDL schema file directly as a Source Document schema in Kaoto DataMapper UI.
+Also we created a [Message837 example XML schema](02.x12-837/Message837.xsd) to describe the output XML structure, and attached as a Target Document schema.
 This data mappings create the final `Message837` XML out of X12 837P XML.

 We created an example data mappings as following:
 ![DataMapper: Headers](images/datamapper-headers.png)